dirkgroot/dirkgroot.github.io/content/posts/series/designing-with-types/03-safety-and-intent/index.md

 #### Refactoring

-We can improve the communication of intent by introducing a factory method.
+We can improve the communication of intent by introducing a factory method:

 ```kotlin
 class Order(status: OrderStatus) {